 09-10-1886 – 09-27-1961 Hilda “H.D.”
 Doolittle – Born in Bethlehem, Pennsylvania and moved to London in 1911.
-She was an American poet, novelist and memoirist known for her association with the early 20th century avant-garde Imagist group of poets such as Ezra Pound and Richard Aldington.
+She was an American poet, novelist, and memoirist, known for her association with the early 20th-century avant-garde Imagist group of poets such as Ezra Pound and Richard Aldington.
 She published under the pen name H.D.
 She became a friend of Sigmund Freud during the 1930s and became his patient in order to understand and express her bisexuality.
 H.D. married once and had a number of relationships with both men and women.
-Close to the end of WWI, H.D. met the English novelist Bryher (Annie Wllerman).
+Close to the end of WWI, H.D. met the English novelist Bryher (Annie Ellerman).
 They lived together until 1946, and although they had other lovers, Bryher remained her lover for the rest of H.D.’s life.
-H.D. was unapologetic about her sexuality and became an icon for both LGBT rights and the feminist movements when her poems, plays, letters and essays were rediscovered during the 1970s and 1980s.
+H.D. was unapologetic about her sexuality and became an icon for both LGBT rights and the feminist movements when her poems, plays, letters, and essays were rediscovered during the 1970s and 1980s.

 09-10-1960 Alison Bechdel – Born in Beech Creek, Pennsylvania.
 She is an American cartoonist.
 She was originally best known for her long-running comic strip Dykes to Watch Out For.
-In 2006, her graphic memoir Fun Home, was adapted into musical and won a Tony Award for Best Musical in 2015.
-Fun Home was named one of the best books of 2006 by The New York Times, amazon.com, The Times of London, Publishers Weekly, salon.com, New York magazine and Entertainment Weekly.
-In 2014, the Republican-led South Carolina House of Representatives Ways and Means Committee cut the College of Charleston’s funding by $52,000, the cost of the summer reading program for selecting Fun Home for a reading program.
+In 2006, her graphic memoir Fun Home was adapted into musical and won a Tony Award for Best Musical in 2015.
+Fun Home was named one of the best books of 2006 by The New York Times, amazon.com, The Times of London, Publishers Weekly, salon.com, New York magazine, and Entertainment Weekly.
+In 2014, the anti-LGBT Republican-led South Carolina House of Representatives Ways and Means Committee cut the College of Charleston’s funding by $52,000, for selecting Fun Home for a reading program.
 Bechdel came out as a lesbian at age 19.